 The Board recognizes that a respectful work experience is essential in fostering a strong culture.
-Killam is committed to providing a supportive and inclusive workplace for all employees.
 Employees are encouraged to develop their full potential and use their unique talents, maximizing the efficiency of the Killam team.
 Killam recognizes the benefits that arise from employee diversity, including a strengthened corporate culture, improved employee retention, access to different perspectives and ideas and the benefit of all available talent.

-To strengthen the diversity and inclusion program, Killam partnered with the Canadian Centre for Diversity & Inclusion in 2020 to provide employees with access to expert advice, a virtual library of knowledge, and monthly webinars.
-One hundred percent of Management completed diversity and inclusion training in 2020.
+To strengthen the diversity and inclusion program, Killam continues to partner with the Canadian Centre for Diversity and Inclusion to provide employees with access to expert advice, a virtual library of knowledge, and monthly webinars.

 The Board understands that ESG requires an all-encompassing approach, addressing not only Killam's impact on the environment, but also its impact on its communities, residents, employees and unitholders.
 Performance against strategic ESG targets is part of Killam's annual performance review process for its Management team.
-Killam is improving its reporting transparency each year and in 2020 added Sustainability Accounting Standards Boards (SASB) standards and the Task Force for Climate-related Financial Disclosure (TCFD) framework to its 2020 ESG report.
+Killam is improving its reporting transparency each year and continues to report ESG information in alignment with Sustainability Accounting Standards Boards (SASB) standards and the Task Force for Climate-related Financial Disclosure (TCFD) framework in its 2021 ESG report.

-For further information on Killam's ESG policies and targets, please see Killam's 2020 Environmental, Social & Governance Report, published on Killam's website at https://killamreit.com/esg/.
+For further information on Killam's ESG policies and targets, please see Killam's 2021 Environmental, Social & Governance Report, published on Killam's website at https://killamreit.com/esg/.